 Establishment of nomination committee

-The AGM decided to establish a nomination committee that will present proposals to the AGM concerning the election of board members, chairman of the Board of Directors and auditor, as well as remuneration to these.
-The nomination committee will consist of the chairman of the Board of Directors and four other members.
-The four largest shareholders in Nordea in terms of voting rights are entitled to appoint one member each.
-The composition of the nomination committee is determined on the basis of shareholdings at 31 August 2011.
+The AGM decided to establish a nomination committee that will present proposals to the next AGM concerning board members, chairman of the Board of Directors and auditor, as well as remuneration to these.
+The nomination committee will consist of the chairman of the Board of Directors and four other members that are appointed by the four largest shareholders in Nordea in terms of voting rights at 31 August 2012.

 Acquisition of own shares in securities operations